Stock events for Morgan Stanley Direct Lending Fund (MSDL)

 Ownership

-Morgan Stanley Direct Lending Fund's ownership structure includes institutional, retail, and individual investors.
-Institutional investors hold approximately 11.22% to 13.94% of the company's stock, while insiders own around 0.29%, and public companies and individual (retail) investors hold approximately 85.77%.
-Major institutional owners and shareholders include Morgan Stanley, Van Eck Associates Corp, Generali Asset Management SPA SGR, UBS Group AG, Two Sigma Investments, Lp, Muzinich & Co., Inc., Rivernorth Capital Management, Llc, Toronto Dominion Bank, Altshuler Shaham Ltd, and Sumitomo Mitsui Trust Holdings, Inc.
+Morgan Stanley Direct Lending Fund's ownership structure includes institutional investors holding approximately 5.23% to 7.89% of the stock, insiders holding 0.30%, and public companies and individual/retail investors holding a significant portion (91.81% to 56.76%).
+Major institutional owners and shareholders include Morgan Stanley, Van Eck Associates Corp, Generali Asset Management SPA SGR, UBS Group AG, Two Sigma Investments, Lp, Muzinich & Co., Inc., Rivernorth Capital Management, Llc, Toronto Dominion Bank, Altshuler Shaham Ltd and Sumitomo Mitsui Trust Holdings, Inc.

 Ask Our Expert AI Analyst